 Maybe your local mall offers free public Wi-Fi.
 Before you connect, consider the risk.
 Just because Wi-Fi is free doesn’t mean it’s secure.
 Unless the mall management company has a security or IT expert on staff, the Wi-Fi may not have been set up as securely as it could have been.
 It’s not easy to know how safe a public Wi-Fi hotspot is, even when offered by a trusted company.
 One way to make sure your private information stays that way on public Wi-Fi is to use a VPN.
-Virtual private networks, like Norton WiFi Privacy, create a secure tunnel for any data that travels to and from your device on a public network.
+Virtual private networks, like Norton Secure VPN, create a secure tunnel for any data that travels to and from your device on a public network.
 With a VPN, you can check your credit card balance and your online wish lists without worry.

 Don’t snooze on Wi-Fi safety during your coffee break